Make a difference in a child’s life.

 What financial assistance will I receive?

-Motivated by love and the desire to make a difference, foster carers do not receive formal wages.
+Foster carers do not receive formal wages.
 A foster carer allowance is provided to help ensure the child in your care has everything that they need.
 This allowance is based on the age of the child you are caring for.

 As with all parents, you may be eligible for financial assistance through Centrelink, depending on your work and financial circumstances.

 Find more about financial assistance in our Resources Library.